Siddhantnair25346/Monte-Carlo-Portfolio-Simulation/README.md

-# Monte Carlo Portfolio Simulation
+# Monte Carlo Simulation for a Multi-Asset Portfolio

 This project models the future value of a multi-asset investment portfolio using Monte Carlo methods based on Geometric Brownian Motion (GBM).
 It simulates thousands of potential return paths under uncertainty, enabling robust portfolio-level risk analysis and performance evaluation.